sleepingkingstudios/cuprum/README.md

 # Cuprum

 An opinionated implementation of the Command pattern for Ruby applications.
-Cuprum wraps your business logic in a composable, consistent interface and features status and error management, composability and control flow management.
+Cuprum wraps your business logic in a consistent, object-oriented interface and features status and error management, composability and control flow management.

 It defines the following concepts: